-The size of your pension pot will depend on many factors such as:
+You can use your pension pot to create an income.
+The size of your pension pot will depend upon many factors such as:

 - the amount that has been paid into the plan

 - how long the payments have been invested

-- the performance of the fund(s) you have invested in
+- the performance of the fund(s) you've invested in

 - the age you choose to take your benefits

 - the amount of charges you've paid

-- the amount of any Market Value Reduction
+- the amount of any Market Value Reduction.